SquidBowl/PE-0.7.3-ORGANIZED/README.md

 ## Psych Organized Credits:
 * SquidBowl/TINKATONK - "Director", did all of the editing of base 0.7.3 Psych
+* Skruyo - Provided the accurate FPSCounter stuff... how neat!
 * Cobalt - updated main.yml for Actions stuff